jeffgbutler/CarvelWorkshop/secretgen-controller/README.md

 # Secretgen-Controller Overview

 The secretgen-controller is part of the [Carvel](https://carvel.dev/) tool suite.
-It is available as a package in all Tanzu clusters.
-On TCE unmanaged clusters it is available but not installed - on all other Tanzu clusters it is installed.
+It is pre-installed on all Tanzu clusters, and can be installed on any other Kubernetes cluster.

 The secretgen-controller does a few things: